Explore Tools to Help You Manage Your Own Credit Card Debt

-You will also need to set up individual automatic monthly payments and carefully monitor your accounts to ensure that your principal is going down.
-You should try to pay more than the minimum as much as possible to save on interest charges.
-In most cases, you should focus on paying your highest interest card first to obtain the biggest savings.
+- Paying More Than the Minimum: You should try to pay more than the minimum amount due as much as possible to save on interest charges.
+In most cases, you should focus on paying the card with the highest interest rate first to obtain the biggest savings.